-The Democratic opponent of Rep. Mark Foley (R-FL) is calling for an investigation into allegations that a 16-year-old male who had worked as a congressional page alerted Capitol Hill staffers after an e-mail exchange with Congressman Foley that the young man said "freaked me out."
+The Democratic opponent of Rep. Mark Foley (R-FL) is calling for an investigation into allegations that a 16-year-old male congressional page alerted Capitol Hill staffers after an e-mail exchange with Congressman Foley that the page said "freaked me out."

 "This is a matter for the appropriate authorities to investigate," said a spokesperson for the campaign of Tim Mahoney.